Table of Contents

 • Natural Gas Relief – Even with the grape flavor, these drops have NO artificial flavors or dyes.
 They provide natural relief for all the symptoms that come along with gas, like bloating, colic, constipation, and restlessness.

-• Baby Calm – If your baby is fussy or won’t sleep, give these tablets a try.
+• Baby Calm – If your baby is fussy or won’t sleep, try these tablets.
 They’re quick-dissolving and provide immediate relief, so you can both get back to sleep.

 • Earache Relief – If your baby has an earache, these all-natural drops will help relieve symptoms like fever, pain, irritability, and sleeplessness.
 The dosing dropper makes it super easy to apply the drops.